 Psychological threats are often part of domestic violence.
-A woman who had taken out a protection order against her partner after he had seriously assaulted her many times discovered he had been inside her house and had done the dishes.
-Police were puzzled that she wanted him arrested for doing the dishes – but to her it was a chilling message that he knew where she was and could get her whenever he wanted.1
+A woman who had taken out a protection order against her partner after he had seriously assaulted her many times discovered he had been inside her house and done the dishes.
+Police were puzzled that she wanted him arrested for doing the dishes – but to her it was a chilling message that he could get her whenever he wanted to.1

 Domestic violence is different from other violent behaviour because it is seldom a one-off act but a pattern of repeated behaviour towards intimate partners or former partners that has wide-ranging negative effects.
-Because it occurs in private, other people, even family and close friends, may not be aware that it is happening, or may choose to ignore it.
+Because it occurs in private, even family and close friends may not be aware that it is happening, or may choose to ignore it.
 This makes it particularly difficult to assess and overcome.

 Domestic violence crosses ethnic and class boundaries, and occurs in both heterosexual and homosexual relationships.
-It often happens in families where there are other problems such as poverty, substance abuse, and mental health issues.
+It often happens in families where there are other problems such as poverty, substance abuse or mental health issues.

-Battered women live with fear so profound and demoralising that they can find it very difficult to leave a relationship.
+Battered women live with fear so profound and demoralising that they can find it very difficult to leave the relationship.
 Their abusive partners may threaten to harm their children, other family members, their pets or their property if they leave.
-They often also face economic uncertainty if they are in a low paid job or have to rely on benefit payments.
+They often also face economic uncertainty if they are in a low-paid job or reliant on benefit payments.
 Women who are sole parents may also be stigmatised, especially if they are on state benefits.
 All these factors can stop women from leaving abusive relationships.

-Women experiencing intimate partner violence may be increasingly cut off from friends and family, lose self-worth and self-confidence, and also a sense of their capacity to make decisions and exercise agency.
+Women experiencing intimate partner violence may become increasingly cut off from friends and family, and lose self-worth and self-confidence, and also a sense of their capacity to make decisions and exercise agency.

 The impact of domestic violence on children is expressed in a letter written by a boy to the judge when his mother’s violent partner appeared in court: ‘I have tried to take my life because I haven’t been able to deal with the things he has done to me and my family.
 Sometimes I feel like I have failed my family because I haven’t been able to protect them from this man.’2

-Often child abuse and violence between partners coexist in a home.
+Often child abuse and violence between partners coexist.
 There is now evidence that children are directly impacted by being exposed to domestic violence, and are emotionally damaged even if they are not physically harmed.
 Children in these situations may imitate the violent behaviour and become violent adults.

 It has been suggested that domestic violence is one of the most common forms of violent crime in New Zealand.
 In 2016 the New Zealand Police conducted 118,910 investigations relating to family violence.
-Fifty-five percent of those who were violent towards females were either partners, ex-partners, boy/girlfriends or ex-boyfriends or ex-girlfriends.
+Fifty-five per cent of those who were violent towards females were partners, ex-partners, boy/girlfriends or ex-boy/girlfriends.
 Many cases are not reported, so these statistics may indicate just the tip of the iceberg.

-According to police figures, reported domestic disputes more than doubled between the 1990s and early 2000s.
+According to police figures, reported domestic violence more than doubled between the 1990s and early 2000s.
 This reflects changes in police policy and recording practice, and growing public awareness of the problem and willingness to report incidents.
 Lower tolerance for domestic violence may also explain the growth in use of refuges.
-Between 2015 and 2016 women’s refuges affiliated to the National Collective of Independent Women’s Refuges received about 73,000 crisis calls and 2,446 women and children accessed their safe house services.
-Just over 11,000 women and children accessed advocacy services in the community relating to their experiences of family violence.
+In 2015/16 women’s refuges affiliated to the National Collective of Independent Women’s Refuges received about 73,000 crisis calls and 2,446 women and children used their safe-house services.
+Just over 11,000 women and children accessed advocacy services in the community in relation to experiences of family violence.

 Domestic violence appears to have been widespread.
 In Auckland between 1850 and 1875, 11% of prosecutions for violence were for domestic assaults, and prosecutions represented just a fraction of the assaults that occurred.
-Moreover rape within marriage was not a criminal offence so was not reported.
+Rape within marriage was not a criminal offence, so it was not reported.

 Women usually had to lay a complaint of assault, rather than relying on police to prosecute.
 Once a woman had complained, her husband was summoned to appear before the police court.
 At a hearing the case was decided and, if convicted, the man was required to keep the peace, fined or imprisoned.
 Few assault charges were referred on to the Supreme Court, and those deemed ‘trivial’ were dismissed.

 Some women successfully prosecuted their husbands.
-However, the cost of taking proceedings, the possibility the case would be discharged, and the light sentences (for example, three months’ imprisonment) discouraged many from laying charges.
+However, the cost of taking proceedings, the possibility the case would be discharged, and the light sentences (three months’ imprisonment was typical) discouraged many from laying charges.
 Fear of ongoing violence was another deterrent.
 Women were sometimes assaulted by their husbands after a summons was issued.